25 Things You Didn’t Know You Could Sell on eBay, From Pine Cones to Dentures

 Chances are when an item is discontinued, someone out there is still using it or looking for the parts.

-Be sure to try eBay before you toss the item in your yard sale.
-For example, Coconut M&M’s are selling for CRAZY prices on eBay right now!
+Be sure to check eBay before you toss the item in your yard sale.

 This is also a great way to unload old toys.
-Sometimes people don’t start collecting a certain toy line or their kids aren’t interested until after the item is discontinued.
+Sometimes people don’t start collecting a certain toy line until after the item is discontinued.

-In some cases, even items with damaged or missing pieces can still be sold on eBay.
-Just make sure you’re honest.
+In some cases, even items with damaged or missing pieces can still be sold.
+Just make sure you’re honest about the condition.

 13. Large Pine Cones

-Seriously, 10 large pine cones can get you $6.
+Seriously, a dozen large pine cones list for between $8 and $14.
 The best thing about this is if you live in the country, near woods or have pine trees on your property, they’re free!
 Pine cones are fairly lightweight, which makes them cheap to ship.

-Think about other things you may have around your property or area such as real fall leaves which have been pressed/dried.
+Think about other things you may have around your property or area such as real fall leaves which have been pressed and dried.
 Anyone can do that!

 14. Used Clothes